A Vortex of Inspiration in the Depths of Winter

 This post is for the person jogging down a mountain in twilight, hoping to make it to the car before the sky really opens up with snow and freezing rain…

-While luck is on their side, as they make it to the car right before the sky opens, it is a short-lived moment of elation as they find out that once again “someone” left the dome light on in the car prior to the hike… and the only thing colder than the car battery is their sinking heart looking forward to a cold night before help arrives.
+While luck is on their side, as they make it to the car right before the sky opens, it is a short-lived moment of elation as they find out that once again “someone” left the dome light on in the car before the hike… and the only thing colder than the car battery is their sinking heart looking forward to a cold night before help arrives.

 These are the moments that tend to define the depths of winter.
-Early winter has the excitement of a change of seasons: the feeling of the first crisp chill in the air, the beauty of the first snowfall and perhaps a dark-haired girl in a sweater with eyes twinkling as she takes a sip of her coffee.
+Early winter has the excitement of a change of seasons: the feeling of the first crisp chill in the air, the beauty of the first snowfall, and perhaps a dark-haired girl in a sweater with eyes twinkling as she takes a sip of her coffee.

 Winter brings a strange mix.